-Encore!
+Lights, camera, action!
 This course is offered after school and scheduled to minimize conflicts with other performing arts programs.
-The primary focus of this course will be to prepare for and perform in Argyle Drama's annual production(s) for the school and community.
+The primary focus of this course will be to prepare for and perform in Argyle Drama's annual stage and film productions for the school and community.
+The theatre company thrives on the commitment and passion of the members.
+The collaborative nature of creating a play together builds strong connections, community, and friendships.
 This course further endorses higher level performing arts students with opportunities to experience and develop their dramatic &/or musical and choreographic skills.
 Emphasis is placed on ensemble playing and development of the voice.
 Other highlights may include in-depth acting and movement training.
 This course runs outside the regular timetable with specific afternoon/evening rehearsal schedules set on a year-to-year basis.
 NB.
 Students enrolled in Drama 9-12 courses will receive preferential consideration for leading and supporting roles.